top of page

 When I shared where we’d need to go, he was also surprised, but maybe not as invested in arguing against the resort’s architectural decisions.

-Upon arriving at the entrance, stood another challenge: a gentle slope coated with the same slippery snow.
+Once more, we cautiously selected our steps as icy patches dominated our path.
+Upon reaching the entrance, we encountered another challenge: a gentle slope covered in the same slippery snow.

 We gripped the railings and proceeded carefully.
 Just past the door, a young woman welcomed us as though we were asking for a dining reservation, rather than seeking medical expertise and a potential diagnosis.